akhtar093/Fork_-Restaurant_Website/README.md

 2. Open in Browser: Open the index.html file in your preferred browser to view the website.

 ## 💡 Contributions
 Contributions, issues, and feature requests are welcome!
-Feel free to check out the issues page.
+Feel free to check out the [Issue Page](https://github.com/akhtar093/Fork_-Restaurant_Website/issues).

 ## 📄License
 This project is licensed under the MIT License.
 See the LICENSE file for details.